timtomch/tgconsulting.ca/_projects/uoft-atom.md

 - Custom fonts and other visual tweaks
 - Identify strategies for inserting a different logo for each archives repository

-The resulting accessibility improvements are currently being tested by UofT staff and will be submitted for inclusion in the AtoM code base, so as to benefit the broader user community.
+The resulting accessibility improvements are operational at UofT since February 2025 and have been submitted for inclusion in the AtoM code base, so as to benefit the broader user community.

 This work was funded by the 2023 University of Toronto Libraries Chief Librarian Innovation Grant titled [“Committed to Web Accessible Archival Description Discovery”](https://docs.google.com/presentation/d/1nY5ZGEWSZR_9V4LBIQBki-gbLPsEhtLsF0f4zh4e858/edit#slide=id.p1).